 As noted above, children can be infected with the virus that causes COVID-19 and some illness.
-Children with underlying medical conditions are at increased risk for severe illnewithout underlying medical conditions.
+Children with underlying medical conditions are at increased risk for severe illne without underlying medical conditions.

-- Give medicines as prescribed for your child's underlying conditions. - Make sure that you have at least a 30-day supply of your child's medicines. - Call your child's healthcare provider if you have concerns and to discuss your child's for severe illness from COVID-19. - Well-child visits and vaccines are still important during the COVID-19 pandemic.
-Stay healthcare provider and make sure your child is up to date with vaccines to prevent about how to protect yourself and your family during the COVID-19 pandemic. - If you don't have a healthcare provider, contact your nearest community health cer department.
+Give medicines as prescribed for your child's underlying conditions.

+Make sure that you have at least a 30-day supply of your child's medicines.

+Call your child's healthcare provider if you have concerns and to discuss your child risk for severe illness from COVID-19.

+Well-child visits and vaccines are still important during the COVID-19 pandemic.
+St child's healthcare provider and make sure your child is up to date with vaccines to Learn more about how to protect yourself and your family during the COVID-19 pa If you don't have a healthcare provider, contact your nearest community health c department.